Lucia Javorcekova Puts Booty On Show In Sexy Thong Swimsuit

-The back of the swimwear had high leg cuts that reached her midsection, exposing a great deal of skin from her waist down to her hips.
+The back of the suit had high leg cuts that reached her midsection, exposing a great deal of skin from her waist down to her hips.
 The thong design also allowed her to flaunt her perky booty.
-The color complimented her flawlessly tanned complexion.
+The color complemented her flawlessly tanned complexion.

 Lucia has been traveling a lot in the past months.
-From October 2020, she was in Dubai.
-According to the geotag of her latest update, she was at the beautiful Papaya Playa Project in Tulum, Mexico.
+In October 2020, she was in Dubai.
+According to the geotag of her latest update, she has now been spending time at the beautiful Papaya Playa Project in Tulum, Mexico.

-The image featured Lucia standing sideways on the sand with most of her toned backside visible in the shot.
+The image featured Lucia standing sideways on the sand with most of her toned backside turned to the camera.
 The blurry background showed several beach huts and outdoor furniture.
 The babe stayed under a shaded area next to a big plant.
-Despite the tropical scenery, a lot of her admirers were more fixated on her cheeky display.
+Despite the tropical scenery, a lot of her admirers were fixated on her cheeky display.

 For her pose, she raised one arm toward the plant as she appeared to be looking down.
 She had a pensive expression when the photographer took the picture.

-For the occasion, Lucia left her brunette locks down, letting the strands fall on her back.
-She accessorized with a light-colored hat adorned with pearls, which was worn over her head.
+For the occasion, Lucia left her brunette locks down, letting the strands fall across her back.
+She accessorized with a light-colored hat adorned with pearls.

 The Slovakian smokeshow paired the photo with a short caption where she wrote an inspirational message.
 She tagged several Instagram pages in the photo, including the online shop where she got her hat, Casa Jaguar Swim, and the hotel.